 Background Paper

-This research paper is a comprehensive analysis of Earn While You Learn (EWYL) models across the care and support sectors alongside hospitality, retail, business and construction.
+This research paper is a comprehensive analysis of Earn While You Learn (EWYL) models across the Aged Care and Disability Support, Children's Education and Care, Health, Human (Community) Services and Sport and Recreation sectors, as well as Business, Construction, Hospitality and Retail.
 It includes a global review of care and support economy initiatives.

 Drawing on a systematic literature review and stakeholder insights gained from the Workforce Plan 2024 research, the paper evaluates the effectiveness, challenges, and opportunities of various EWYL approaches, including apprenticeships, traineeships, cadetships, paid placements and grow-your-own initiatives.
 It identifies key gaps and opportunities that will be examined during the next phases of the project.